Khaki: Origin

-Khaki was first worn as a uniform in the Corps of Guides that was raised in December 1846 by Henry Lawrence (1806–1857), agent to the Governor-General for the North-West Frontier and stationed in Lahore.
+Khaki was originally created in India and was later worn as a uniform in the Corps of Guides that was raised in December 1846 by Henry Lawrence (1806–1857), agent to the Governor-General for the North-West Frontier and stationed in Lahore.
+Khaki uniforms originated as part of the British Army's broader efforts in the mid 19th century to standardize military dress for colonial service, replacing locally varied and brightly colored garments with a uniform, practical field color.
+This shift reflected administrative reforms aimed at improving organization and discipline in overseas military operations.
+By the late 19th century, khaki had become the standard material for British colonial field uniforms.

 Initially the border troops were dressed in their native costume, which consisted of a smock and white pajama trousers made of a coarse home-spun cotton, and a cotton turban, supplemented by a leather or padded cotton jacket for cold weather.
 In 1848, a khaki uniform was introduced.
 Subsequently, all regiments serving in the region, whether British or Indian, had adopted khaki uniforms for active service and summer dress.
 The original khaki fabric was a closely twilled cloth of linen or cotton.
 For example, European artillery regiments serving in Madras Presidency discontinued white summer clothing and adopted khakee (sic), on 26 June 1858.